-Therefore, the problem here is, that the wife won’t listen to anything Lilly’s client might say, wanting her fortune for herself, which her husband, apparently less wealth than her does not accept.
+Therefore, the problem here i that the wife won’t listen to anything Lilly’s client might say, wanting her fortune for herself, which her husband, apparently less wealth than her, does not accept.

 The Sun’s last aspect is a sextile to Jupiter.
 In traditional astrology, this planet is regarded as the major benefic and thus describes people or events accordingly.
-Lilly sees in that planet a person, who smoothes down the differences of the couple.
+Lilly sees in that planet a person, who soothes the differences of the couple.

 - The last aspect Jupiter has received, is from the Sun (querent)